 Health Information Systems Concentration

 One of Bunnell’s latest innovations is the development of the Health Information Systems concentration.
-Students in this Interdisciplinary program take courses in Business, Community Health Education and Computer Science with the goal of becoming analysts and administrators in for hospitals and other healthcare providers.
+Students in this Interdisciplinary program take courses in Business, Community Health Education, and Computer Science with the goal of becoming analysts and administrators for hospitals and other healthcare providers.
 Health information analysts help doctors and nurses manage vital medical records and data.

 A few years ago Bunnell organized a statewide event with healthcare providers and state officials to discover the demands for the future labor force, so schools could supply them with the necessary skills.

 “It became clear to us that Maine, as well as the rest of the nation is suffering from structural unemployment.
 The jobs are available but people don’t have the skills for them; they don’t have the necessary educational background,” Bunnell said.

 “State officials told me how important it was to have students trained in health information systems, so that’s where it all started,” Bunnell explained,“ Right now, there’s a huge demand for individuals with skills in business, health, and IT (information technology).
 These are the hot fields.”

 Bunnell added that the need for people educated in Heath Information Systems extends beyond Maine and is a nationwide trend.

 That’s $15 Trillion Dollars

 An ever-changing economy means that Bunnell’s classes are constantly updated.
 In her Consumer Behavior course, Bunnell and her students will look at market trends after the Great Recession and how are consumers behaving in the post-recession era.